New Patients- Referral & intake process

 • If triaged as less urgent, the patient is placed on a waiting list until capacity allows an appointment to be offered.

-But, If we do not have your email, a brief SMS is sent with links to the website for further information.
+If the referral has been triaged as more urgent, and we don't yet have your email address, the offer may be sent by a brief SMS with links to the website for further information.

-5. To accept the offer, you must, within seven days, submit the requested forms.
+5. To accept the offer, you must submit the following forms.

-6. If the appointment offer is not accepted
+6. If the offer is not accepted, the intake will be paused.

-How do Appointments become available to New Patients?
+How do Appointments become available to New or Returning Patients?

 The Doctors’ appointment books have reserved times for various needs, including urgent patients.
 If these times are no longer needed or families cancel their appointments, we may then offer the time to new patients.
 Sometimes, these appointments become available at quite short notice.

 We take great care to avoid appointments being wasted and to bring appointments forward wherever possible.
-Generally, we expect to move many appointments forward, a little or a lot, depending on urgency, over the next several years.
+Generally, we expect to move many appointments forward, a little or a lot, depending on urgency.
 However, the independent associated doctors may unexpectedly reduce or close their appointment availability at any time and such decisions are beyond our control.

 Other care and referral options